Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

 Is CAM audit software better than outsourcing to a firm?

-For most commercial tenants with 1 to 20 locations, software is the better starting point.
-At $79 per audit, the economics are clear: you do not need to calculate whether the cost is justified.
-CAMAudit applies 14 forensic detection rules against your specific lease provisions, covering the structural errors that BPO checklists miss.
+For partner firms serving commercial real estate clients with 1 to 20 locations, software is often the better starting point because it preserves the client relationship and creates a repeatable branded deliverable.
+CAMAudit applies forensic detection rules against the specific lease provisions, covering structural errors that BPO checklists miss.
 If findings are large and the landlord situation is adversarial, escalating to a contingency firm after the software identifies the specific error is the most cost-effective path.

 What is the difference between outsourcing a CAM audit and outsourcing a lease audit?